-Activity 1.4.3 Increase industry and public awareness of unintentional production of POPs

-• Determine, in conjunction with the MOEF, other relevant Ministries and their development partners and other stakeholders, appropriate educational schemes to raise the awareness of industry and the public of the hazards posed by the unintentional production and release of

-POPs.

-- Examine examples of best practice in other countries for methodologies useful in the country. - Devise appropriate awareness raising programmes and materials that can be delivered in conjunction with schemes to promote the improved performance of industry.

-Activity 1.4.4 Increase national and local government, municipalities, industry and public awareness of POPs issues related to waste management

-- Determine, in conjunction with the national and local government, municipalities, relevant ministries and their development partners and other stakeholders, appropriate educational schemes to raise the awareness of administrations, industry and the public of the hazards posed by the inappropriate disposal of wastes comprising POPs or products containing POPs. - Devise appropriate awareness raising programmes and materials that can be delivered in conjunction with schemes to promote environmentally sound waste management in conjunction with Activity 1.5.
+Activity Responsibility - Develop appropriate programmes and materials for enterprises licensed to produce POPs chemicals, to use POPs chemicals in product formulations, and to distribute these chemicals and products to promote improved and safer manufacturing, handling and progressive transfer to effective and environmentally sound alternatives.
+1.4.3 Increase industry and public awareness of unintentional production of POPs MOEF/UNIDO - Determine, in conjunction with the MOEF, other relevant Ministries and their development partners and other stakeholders, appropriate educational schemes to raise the awareness of industry and the public of the hazards posed by the unintentional production and release of POPs. - Examine examples of best practice in other countries for methodologies useful in the country. - Devise appropriate awareness raising programmes and materials that can be delivered in conjunction with schemes to promote the improved performance of industry.
+1.4.4 Increase national and local government, municipalities, industry and public awareness of POPs issues related to waste management MOEF - Determine, in conjunction with the national and local government, municipalities, relevant ministries and their development partners and other stakeholders, appropriate educational schemes to raise the awareness of administrations, industry and the public of the hazards posed by the inappropriate disposal of wastes comprising POPs or products containing POPs. - Devise appropriate awareness raising programmes and materials that can be delivered in conjunction with schemes to promote environmentally sound waste management in conjunction with Activity 1.5.

-Output 1.5: Develop R&D and monitoring strategies
+Output 1.5 Develop R&D and monitoring strategies

-- 129. In order to support national management activities, India will require research and development to address the areas of particular concern as well as to provide regular and systematic monitoring.
+- 130. In order to support national management activities, India will require research and development to address the areas of particular concern as well as to provide regular and systematic monitoring.
 The Convention provides in Article 11, indications of topics that Parties should address in defining research, development and monitoring objectives.
 During the development of the NIP, India's existing capabilities to address these objectives will be assessed.
-Proposals to strengthen the nation's research and monitoring infrastructure and build capacity will be developed and included in the NIP and in the Capacity Building Programme proposal to be developed in parallel with it. - 130.
+Proposals to strengthen the nation's research and monitoring infrastructure and build capacity will be developed and included in the NIP and in the Capacity Building Programme proposal to be developed in parallel with it. - 131.
 A programme on hazardous waste is currently ongoing in the state of Karnataka with financial support from GTZ.
-A Central scheme is there for giving subsidies to common Treatment Storage Disposal Facility (TSDF) to the State Governments for the development of sites for environment management.
+A Central scheme is there to provide subsidies to common Treatment Storage Disposal Facility (TSDF) to the State Governments for the development of sites for environment management.
 MOEF has undertaken the preparation of the National Chemical Management Profile (NCMP) under the Indo-Canada Environment Strengthening Initiatives through UNITAR.

-Activity 1.5.1 Undertake an exposure risk assessment study of POPs

-- Collect available information on the adverse health effects of POPs from national and international studies. - Study exposure and its effect to high-risk groups such as women and children. - Hold expert workshop to review the information collected and select the study sites, design investigation methodologies and establish the sampling cohort. - Conduct methodology training for field teams. - Collect information through health and clinical examinations of population cohort, field investigations of levels of pesticides and PCB in the environment water, soil and food in the pilot area, and monitoring and analysis of samples. - Prepare a preliminary assessment of health impacts posed by POPs to guide future actions. - Undertake studies on environmental fate and exposure pathways of unintentional POP chemical under Indian conditions including photochemical degradation.
+Activity Responsibility 1.5.1 Undertake an exposure risk assessment study of POPs MOEF - Collect available information on the adverse health effects of POPs from national and international studies. - Study exposure and its effect to high-risk groups such as women and children. - Hold expert workshop to review the information collected and select the study sites, design investigation methodologies and establish the sampling cohort. - Conduct methodology training for field teams. - Collect information through health and clinical examinations of population cohort, field investigations of levels of pesticides and PCB in the environment - water, soil and food in the pilot area, and monitoring and analysis of samples. - Prepare a preliminary assessment of health impacts posed by POPs to guide future actions. - Undertake studies on environmental fate and exposure pathways of unintentional POP chemical under Indian conditions including photochemical degradation.